pirovc/ganon/README.md

   <summary>ganon report</summary>

 ```
-usage: ganon report [-h] [--min-count] [--min-percentage] [--names [...]] [--names-with [...]] [--taxids [...]]
+usage: ganon report [-h] [--min-count] [--max-count] [--names [...]]
-                    [-i [REP_FILES ...]] -o OUTPUT_PREFIX [-d [...]] [-f] [-e] [-r [...]] [-s] [-y] [-p [...]] [-k [...]]
+                    [--names-with [...]] [--taxids [...]] [-i [REP_FILES ...]]
+                    -o OUTPUT_PREFIX [-d [...]] [-f] [-e] [-r [...]] [-s] [-y]
+                    [-p [...]] [-k [...]] [--taxdump-file [...]]
-                    [--taxdump-file [...]] [--input-directory] [--input-extension] [--verbose] [--quiet]
+                    [--input-directory] [--input-extension] [--verbose]
+                    [--quiet]

+required arguments:
+  -i [REP_FILES ...], --rep-files [REP_FILES ...]
+                        One or more *.rep files from ganon classify
+  -o OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX
+                        Output prefix for report file "{output_prefix}.tre".
+                        In case of multiple files, the base input filename
+                        will be appended at the end of the output file
+                        "{output_prefix + FILENAME}.tre"

+filter arguments:
+  --min-count           Minimum number/percentage of counts to keep an taxa
+                        [values between 0-1 for percentage, >1 specific
+                        number]
+  --max-count           Maximum number/percentage of counts to keep an taxa
+                        [values between 0-1 for percentage, >1 specific
+                        number]
+  --names [ ...]
+Show only entries matching exact names of the provided
+                        list
+  --names-with [ ...]
+Show entries containing full or partial names of the
+                        provided list
+  --taxids [ ...]
+One or more taxids to report (including children taxa)

 optional arguments:
   -h, --help            show this help message and exit
   -d [ ...], --db-prefix [ ...]
-                        Database prefix[es] used for classification (in any order).
+                        Database prefix[es] used for classification (in any
+                        order).
 Only ".tax" file is required.
-If not
+If not provided,
-                        provided, new taxonomy will be downloaded
+                        new taxonomy will be downloaded
   -f , --output-format
-                        Output format [text, tsv, csv]. text outputs a tabulated formatted text file for better visualization.
+                        Output format [text, tsv, csv]. text outputs a
+                        tabulated formatted text file for better
+                        visualization.
 Default: tsv
   -e , --report-type    Type of report to generate [reads, matches].
+Default:
-Default: reads
+                        reads
   -r [ ...], --ranks [ ...]
-                        Ranks to report ["", "all", custom list] "all" for all possible ranks. empty for default ranks
+                        Ranks to report ["", "all", custom list] "all" for all
+                        possible ranks. empty for default ranks (superkingdom
-                        (superkingdom phylum class order family genus species assembly).
+                        phylum class order family genus species assembly).
                         Default: ""
   -s , --sort           Sort report by [rank, lineage, count, unique].
                         Default: rank (with custom --ranks) or lineage (with
                         --ranks all)
   -y, --split-hierarchy
-                        Split output reports by hierarchy (from ganon classify --hierarchy-labels).
-If activated, the output
+                        Split output reports by hierarchy (from ganon classify
+                        --hierarchy-labels).
+If activated, the output files
-                        files will be named as "{output_prefix}.{hierarchy}.tre"
+                        will be named as "{output_prefix}.{hierarchy}.tre"
   -p [ ...], --skip-hierarchy [ ...]
-                        One or more hierarchies to skip in the report (from ganon classify --hierarchy-labels)
+                        One or more hierarchies to skip in the report (from
+                        ganon classify --hierarchy-labels)
   -k [ ...], --keep-hierarchy [ ...]
-                        One or more hierarchies to keep in the report (from ganon classify --hierarchy-labels)
+                        One or more hierarchies to keep in the report (from
+                        ganon classify --hierarchy-labels)
   --taxdump-file [ ...]
-                        Force use of a specific version of the (taxdump.tar.gz) or (nodes.dmp names.dmp [merged.dmp]) file(s)
+                        Force use of a specific version of the
+                        (taxdump.tar.gz) or (nodes.dmp names.dmp [merged.dmp])
-                        from NCBI Taxonomy (otherwise it will be automatically downloaded)
+                        file(s) from NCBI Taxonomy (otherwise it will be
+                        automatically downloaded)
   --input-directory     Directory containing input files
-  --input-extension     Extension of files to use with --input-directory (provide it without * expansion, e.g. ".rep")
+  --input-extension     Extension of files to use with --input-directory
+                        (provide it without * expansion, e.g. ".rep")
   --verbose             Verbose output mode
   --quiet               Quiet output mode

-filter arguments:
-  --min-count           Minimum number of counts to keep the taxa
-  --min-percentage      Minimum percentage of counts to keep the taxa [0-1]
-  --names [ ...]
-Show only entries matching exact names of the provided list
-  --names-with [ ...]
-Show entries containing full or partial names of the provided list
-  --taxids [ ...]
-One or more taxids to report (including children taxa)

-required arguments:
-  -i [REP_FILES ...], --rep-files [REP_FILES ...]
-                        One or more *.rep files from ganon classify
-  -o OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX
-                        Output prefix for report file "{output_prefix}.tre".
-In case of multiple files, the base input filename
-                        will be appended at the end of the output file "{output_prefix + FILENAME}.tre"
 ```

 </details>